Sanjay Gangwani: Personal life

 Gangwani family is one of the most highly respectable and educated families in Pakistan.
-Sanjay Gangwani has two younger brothers Rakesh Gangwani an alumnus of NED University of Engineering and Technology, University of Indianapolis, and Wharton School of Business and Jitesh Gangwani an alumnus of University of Indianapolis, Johns Hopkins University Texas A&M University and Stanford University both are settled in the United States of America.
+Sanjay Gangwani has two younger brothers Rakesh Gangwani an alumnus of NED University of Engineering and Technology, University of Indianapolis, and Wharton School of Business and Jitesh Gangwani an alumnus of University of Indianapolis, Johns Hopkins University Texas A&M University both are settled in the United States of America.
 Rakesh Gangwani is married to Priya Gangwani, who is an recipient of Jefferson Awards for Public Service and also serving as the Founding President of Grassroots Projects.